-Subsequent Events: The date to which events occurring after December 31, 2018, the date of the most recent Summary of Cash Receipts, Expenditures and Unencumbered Cash have been evaluated for possible adjustments to the financial statements or disclosure is August 2, 2019 which is the date on which the financial statements were available to be issued.
-Management is not aware of any material subsequent events which need to be disclosed.
+Subsequent Events: The date to which events occurring after December 31, 2020, the date of the most recent Summary of Cash Receipts, Expenditures and Unencumbered Cash have been evaluated for possible adjustments to the financial statements or disclosure is July 6, 2021 which is the date on which the financial statements were available to be issued.
+The 2021 budget includes money to hire an architectural firm to design plans for an addition to the library which includes extending the Adult/Teen section to the west toward the Early Learning Center.
+The City of Basehor also engaged the services of McAfee Henderson Solutions, a Civil Engineering and Land Survey Company to survey the acreage north of the Library for potential city campus.
+Some of their proposals for the city campus will potentially affect the Library property.